 Our master silversmith can usually provide you with a ballpark restoration estimate based on a picture.
 Please email us at email@example.com with a picture, a basic description and dimensions of your piece(s) as well as a description of the restoration work that is required.
 Dan (Mr. Silversmith) will review the images and we will email you an approximate cost.
 In some cases we will have to see your piece in-house in order to give you an accurate estimate.
 In that case you would need to ship your item(s) to us for a FREE estimate.
 Please make sure to include your contact and shipping information in the box.
-(There is a charge for return shipping & insurance.)
+(There is a charge for return shipping & insurance, this is NOT dependent upon work done or otherwise.)

 Our shipping address is: